nitodeco/terralith-antiqueatlas-patch/README.md

 This resource pack is also available on [Modrinth](https://modrinth.com/resourcepack/antiqueatlas-terralith).

+As of right now, only versions 1.20 and above are supported.
+If you'd like to see support for older versions, please feel free to open an issue about it.

 ## Known Issues

 Some biomes still have issues with missing tiles or incorrect/wrong biome tiles.
 I am already aware of a lot of those and in the process of fixing them, however if there is not already an issue here on GitHub for a specific biome, please feel free to open one to let me know.